 Safari – is one of the best magazine I came across.
-It explores the facts and knowledge from scientific perspective and at the same time, it also talks about the legacy of knowledge and valuables our ancestors gifted us.
+It explores the facts and knowledge from a scientific perspective and at the same time, it also talks about the legacy of knowledge and valuables our ancestors gifted us.
 Thus, it gives a balanced read.
-Unfortunately the English edition of the magazined isn’t survived, but, the Gujarati edition of the same is running stronger.
+Unfortunately, the English edition of the magazine doesn’t survive, but, the Gujarati edition of the same is running stronger.
 And we love to read it.

 So, we were curious for the September 2018 issue of Safari (Gujarati Edition).
 However, as it is the festival time (Krishna Janmashtami) time in Gujarat, we are able to get it a little late.
 As I’ve completed reading it, here are my personal and unbiased views and reviews for the same.

 Why we are talking about the Rafale Deal?
 Well, the editorial is focused on the same.
-It rather talks more about the self-dependancy India (that is Bharat) needs in terms of weapons, vehicles and other defence related stuff.
-It also compare that how comparatively cheaper – Tejas (the LCA) – could have been a better solution if the project was finished on time.
-Also, the editor brings in some example of speed, in the way the government authorized sectors work in preparing such stuff; and what should have been the ideal speed.
-And, it elaborates the reasons why private sector companies should be called in to remain updated in the competitive world, as the technical advancements affects the warfare in the most effective manner.
+It rather talks more about self-dependancy India (that is Bharat) needs in terms of weapons, vehicles and another defence related stuff.
+It also compares that how comparatively cheaper – Tejas (the LCA) – could have been a better solution if the project was finished on time.
+Also, the editor brings in some example of speed, in the way the government authorized sectors to work in preparing such stuff; and what should have been the ideal speed.
+And, it elaborates the reasons why private sector companies should be called in to remain updated in the competitive world, as the technical advancements affect the warfare in the most effective manner.